GeekGuy-29/OneStopInfo/README.md

 ## What is this project here

- Firslty, the purpose of this project is typically of building a webiste, more like a library, a One-Stop-Info place wherein people can find anything according to their requirement.
+ Firstly, the purpose of this project is typically of building a website, more like a library, a One-Stop-Info place wherein people can find anything according to their requirement.

 ## What to contribute in

 There are many places, where you can contribute.

-If i list them for you, they are.
+If I list them for you, they are.

 1. Low-Code files
 2. Non-Code files
 3. Heavy-Code files

-Ya ya i know, you are very confused, buddy! i got you <3
+Ya ya I know, you are very confused, buddy!
+I got you <3

 #### Low-Code files